syncfusion-content/winui-docs/winui/TreeGrid/Export-To-Excel.md

 {% endhighlight %}
 {% endtabs %}

 N> The SfTreeGrid exports data to excel by using [XlsIO](http://help.syncfusion.com/file-formats/xlsio/overview).
-Refer to the [XlsIO documentation](http://help.syncfusion.com/file-formats/xlsio/working-with-excel-worksheet) for manipulating the exported worksheets.
+For manipulating the exported worksheets, refer to the [XlsIO documentation](http://help.syncfusion.com/file-formats/xlsio/working-with-excel-worksheet).

 ## Excel exporting options

-The exporting operation can be customized by passing `TreeGridExcelExportOptions` instance as an argument to the `ExportToExcel` method.
+The exporting operation can be customized by passing the `TreeGridExcelExportOptions` instance as an argument to the `ExportToExcel` method.

 ### Export mode

 By default, only the actual value will be exported to excel.
-To export the display text, set the `ExportMode` property as `Text`.
+To export the display text, set the `ExportMode` property as `Text.`

 {% tabs %}
 {% highlight c# %}